VergaJU/BoneMarrow_scRNA-Seq/Cell_type-Annotation/README.md

 - Collection of all MM datasets after QC, raw counts
 - Collection of HEalthy datasets after QC, raw counts

 After annotating the cells I converted the files in anndata format using sceasy (v 0.0.5) available from the container [batch_correct](https://singularityhub.github.io/singularityhub-archive/containers/Sarah145-batch_correct-latest/) build by [Sarah Ennis](https://github.com/Sarah145).

-To evaluate the annotation quality and proportions I created some jupyter notebooks available [here](./report/)
+To run the batch correction with scVI available [here](../Merge_batch-correct/)